 The Application Interview Process: If a vacancy at the property exists or is expected within the next 90 days, or if property staff wish to prequalify applicants prior to receiving notice of an expected vacancy, the application interview process will begin.
 Applicants will be contacted to begin the application interview process in chronological order as logged, starting with the first eligible applicant on the waiting list, and according to any applicable preferences noted in this Resident Selection Plan.
 If we are unable to contact the applicant by phone and/or email, we will skip the applicant and move to the next applicant on the Waiting List.
 If an applicant requests a specific unit type, like ground floor only, the applicant will only be contacted for units that meet the indicated requirements unless no other applicants have applied for the available unit.
-If an applicant is contacted and indicates they are not interested in an available unit, we will skip the applicant and the next applicant will be contacted.
+If an applicant will be contacted.
 Applicants may be skipped in this manner twice and maintain their place on the Waiting List.
 On the third refusal, the applicant will be moved to the bottom of the waiting list, unless they refused a unit that did not meet their specified unit requirements (like ground floor).